Ho Chi Minh’s Mausoleum

 Address: Hung Vuong and Le Hong Phong Streets, Ba Dinh Square.

-Opening times: Open from Tuesday to Thursday and weekends from 8am to 11pm.
+Opening times: Open from Tuesday to Thursday from 7.30-10.30 and weekends from 8am-11pm.
 Closed on Mondays and Fridays.
-The mausoleum is closed for two months of the year, usually October and November, when the body of Ho Chi Minh goes to Russia for maintenance.
+The mausoleum is closed for two months of the year, usually from 4 September to 4 November, when the body of Ho Chi Minh goes to Russia for maintenance.

 Admission: Free, but a donation is expected.